Adutha Saattai: Production

-The film is produced by Dr.Prabhu Thilaak under the banner 11:11 Productions and co-produced by P.Samuthirakani's Naadodigal.
+The film is produced by Dr. Prabhu Thilaak under the banner 11:11 Productions and co-produced by P.Samuthirakani's Naadodigal.
 This is the maiden venture of Dr. Prabhu Thilaak's 11:11 Productions.
 Samuthirakani is cast as lead actor in the film while he was busy with his directorial ventures Naadodigal 2 and Appa 2.
 The shooting of the film commenced on 12 December 2018 in Chennai, the film titled as Adutha Saattai is not a sequel to the 2012 film Saattai, but the subject of Adutha Saattai is about the prevailing lapses in the Indian Education System.

-Marketing and release

-The film was released in November 2019 worldwide.

 Soundtrack

 The soundtrack is composed by Justin Prabhakaran and the lyrics are by Thenmozhi Das and Yugabharathi.